Manufacturing uses manufacturing processes to change the geometry, characteristics, and appearance to create products.

 Property enhancing processes – Heat treatment

 Heat treating is a sequence of treatments that use heat to change a metal’s or alloy’s properties.
-Heat treatments are used for various reasons, the most important of which is to control mechanical properties such as hardness, ductility, strength, toughness, and internal stresses.
+These treatments are used for various reasons, the most important of which is to control mechanical properties such as hardness, ductility, strength, toughness, and internal stresses.

 Heat treatment processes are divided into three categories: Hardening, annealing, and surface hardening